 • Installing signs to inform the community about the project and upcoming engagement events.

 This phase can take three months to a year.
 The design consultant conducts more inventory and analysis of the site to confirm or build on initial findings.
-The rest of the phase focuses on community engagement, where the project team gathers input from all stakeholders and the community about the park or facility design.
+The rest of the phase focuses on community engagement, where the project team gathers input from the community and stakeholders about the park or facility design.

 A chart visualizing the relationship between the degree of public interest/potential impact or outrage (vertical axis) and the degree of complexity (horizontal axis) in community engagement.
 The chart is divided into sections labeled "Inform," "Consult," "Involve," and "Collaborate," with increasing levels of public involvement as both interest and complexity rise.
 "Inform" is at the bottom left (low complexity, low public interest), while "Collaborate" is at the top right (high complexity, high public interest).
 The City uses a framework based on the International Association for Public Participation Spectrum to decide how to engage the community in projects.
 This framework assigns a level of engagement to each project: Inform, Consult, Involve or Collaborate.
 The appropriate level is determined by the project’s size, complexity, budget, and the public’s interest and potential impact.
 A tailored engagement plan is then created to align with the chosen level of engagement and the project’s needs.

 The community design process usually includes three standard phases of engagement.
 Depending on the project, some phases might be changed or left out.
 Feedback is collected through various methods, including surveys, meetings, workshops, advisory groups, open houses and pop-up events.
-These are promoted through multiple channels, such as on-site signs, social media, email updates and posters.
+These are promoted through multiple channels, such as the project webpage, on-site signs, social media and email updates.

 The project team works with the community and stakeholders to create: